lkoskela/license-expressions/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Once you feel good about the contribution, its tests all pass (`npm test`) and test coverage looks good, go ahead and open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>